Environmental issues in Nepal: Air pollution

+Kathmandu experienced prolonged haze from dust and smoke in late 2024, with no significant rainfall for six months.
+In April 2025, the city had the world's worst air quality, with AQI levels exceeding 400.
+Pollution in Nepal is not limited to Kathmandu; many southern and eastern regions are also affected, with transboundary pollution from neighboring countries exacerbating the problem.
+Forest fires in Nepal, India, and Southeast Asia have been a major cause, with dry conditions leading to widespread fires.
+Despite government warnings and efforts, critics argue that more coordinated and proactive actions are needed to combat the crisis.

 Deforestation

 Deforestation and land degradation appear to affect a far greater proportion of the population and have the worst consequences for economic growth and individuals’ livelihoods.
 Forest loss has contributed to floods, soil erosion, and stagnant agricultural output.
 Estimates suggest that from 1966 to 2000 forest cover declined from 45 to 29 percent of the total land area.
 Often cited causes of deforestation include population growth, high fuelwood consumption, infrastructure projects, and conversion of forests into grazing- and cropland.
 According to government estimates, 1.5 million tons of soil nutrients are lost annually, and by 2002 approximately 5 percent of agricultural holdings had been rendered uncultivable as a result of soil erosion and flooding.